 A rare score in the handwriting of J.S.
-Bach was sold at auction earlier this month for $3.3 million, reaching the high end of its estimated value.
+Bach was sold at auction in July 2016 for $3.3 million, reaching the high end of its estimated value.

 Most of Johann Sebastian Bach’s (1685-1750) works are available to view in public museums.
 According to Christie’s, the auction house responsible for the latest sale, there are less than 10 autographed scores from Bach in private hands.